-As a part of the CSASN project, daily average discharge was estimated in three streams within the Toolik Inlet watershed.
+As a part of the CSASN project, daily average discharge was estimated in three streams within the Toolik Inlet watershed from 2011 - 2012 summer/fall seasons.
 HOBO U20 data loggers were used for stage (water depth) data acquisition, and a rating curve relationship between stage and occasional dilution gauged discharge measurements was established to transform continuous stage measurements to continuous discharge measurements.
-The data included in this file is from I8 Outlet stream, 2010 season.
+The data included in this file is from I8 Outlet stream, 2011 season.

 Data set ID: